 Q: On average, how long do students take to graduate?

 A: Though the University allows up to five years for completion of the Master's degree, it is the expectation in the Department of Sociology that all students will complete their degrees in two years.
-The policy above concerning extensions beyond the University’s five- year time limit are for emergency situations only; students who think they made need such extensions need to be in early and constant contact with the graduate coordinator.
+The policy above concerning extensions beyond the University’s five- year time limit are for emergency situations only; students who think they may need such extensions need to be in early and constant contact with the graduate coordinator.
 The Department typically does not provide funding for any student who extends beyond the two-year mark.

 Q: What are the program requirements/what classes will I take?